Press Gazette

-Press Gazette, formerly known as UK Press Gazette (UKPG), is a British trade magazine dedicated to journalism and the press.
-First published in 1965, it had a circulation of about 2,500 before becoming online-only in 2013.
-Published with the strapline "Future of Media", it covers news about newspapers, magazines, TV, radio, and the online press, dealing with launches, closures, moves, legislation and technological advances affecting journalists.
+Press Gazette, formerly known as UK Press Gazette, is a British trade magazine dedicated to covering trends in journalism and the media industry.
+First published in 1965, Press Gazette had a circulation of about 2,500 before going online-only in 2013.
+Published with the strapline "Future of Media", the magazine covers news about newspapers, magazines, TV, radio, and the online press, focusing on launches, closures, moves, legislation and technological advances affecting journalists.

-It is funded by subscriptions, recruitment and classified advertising, and display advertising.
-It is owned by Progressive Media Investments, which also owns the magazines New Statesman and Spear's.
+Press Gazette is funded by subscriptions, recruitment and classified advertising, and display advertising.
+It is owned by GlobalData, which also owns the magazines New Statesman and Spear's.

 History

 Press Gazette was launched in November 1965 by Colin Valdar, his wife Jill, and his brother Stewart.
 Upon the Valdars' retirement in 1983 the magazine was sold to Timothy Benn, who sold it in 1990 to the Canadian publishing company Maclean Hunter.
 The magazine was sold again in 1994, this time to EMAP.
 Three years later the magazine was sold again, along with MediaWeek and 12 other titles, to Quantum Business Media for £14.1 million.